Geertruida Wijsmuller-Meijer: Contacts with nazis

-Hunger 1944–1945
+Hunger winter 1944-1945

 Hunger became a serious issue in the Dutch cities.
 When it was no longer possible to send food parcels to the camps, Wijsmuller, as a member of an interconfessional group, organized the evacuation of 6,649 famished children from Amsterdam across the IJsselmeer to the countryside.
 The children were able to recuperate there.

 On 7 April 1945, the Amsterdam police informed Wijsmuller that 120 Allied soldiers were being held in a monastery in Aalsmeer.
 They were in a bad way.
 Wanting to help, Wijsmuller cycled to Aalsmeer, the first time with medication, and managed to get in.
 She threatened the Germans that they could be charged after the war.
 Immediately after the capitulation of Germany Wijsmuller sought contact with the Germans in Utrecht, who knew her by her nickname "die verrückte Frau Wijsmuller" ("the crazy Mrs. Wijsmuller") due to her help to Jews.
 They referred her to the Canadians in Hilversum.
-The latter sent cars and Wijsmuller delivered the soldiers to them.
+The latter sent cars and Wijsmuller went ahead to deliver the soldiers to them.